 Mexican-born chef Pati Jinich describes cooking as an act of love that puts someone else’s preferences front and center.
 (Sounds like a mom to us!)
 This recipe for Jinich’s restaurant-worthy dinner features sashimi-grade ahi tuna steaks crusted in sesame, seared rare, and paired with a spicy, tangy, savory, sticky orange sauce made with Oregold peach preserves.
 Mom will want to lick the plate, and you just have to let her do it because it’s her day.

 Is that the sound of silence?
 Could it be the kids are finally asleep?
 Yippee!
-Cook up gorgeous, silky wild salmon filets with creamy spinach and sun-dried tomato in this one-skillet dish (that means easy clean-up!) for a late-night Mother’s Day dinner.
+Cook up gorgeous, silky wild salmon filets with creamy spinach and sun-dried tomato in this one-skillet dish (that means easy clean-up!) for a late-night Mother’s Day dinner idea.
 Pair it with a bottle (or two) of her favorite full-bodied white wine, saving sips to enjoy with a cheese and crackers nightcap or sweet treat.

 Chicago chef Joe Flamm credits his grandmother and mom Janice for his love of cooking.
 And he honors his wife’s Croatian heritage with his recipe for a delectable Adriatic coastal pasta dish.
 Brimming with briny mussels, shrimp, clams, and crab claws in butter, garlic, and lemon sauce, it’s perfect for the seafood pasta-loving goddess in your life.